 All applications will be subject to procedural error check by the Director of Admissions.

-Finally, as a quality check, the Principal/Vice Principal will sample the admissions folder to ensure the quality of the admission/enrolment procedure has been carried out effectively.
+As a quality check, Principal/Vice-Principals will sample the admissions folder to ensure the quality of the admission/enrolment procedure has been carried out effectively.